apify/apify-sdk-js/packages/actor-scraper/web-scraper/README.md

 and as such might not be an ideal solution if your primary concern is performance or flexibility.

-The actor employs a full-featured Chromium web browser, which is resource-intensive and might be an overkill for websites that do not render the content dynamically using client-side JavaScript.
+The Actor employs a full-featured Chromium web browser, which is resource-intensive and might be an overkill for websites that do not render the content dynamically using client-side JavaScript.